Frequently Asked Questions

 When a vendor says "we're the leader in our category," buyers are skeptical.
 When an analyst firm ranks vendors, buyers know vendors pay for placement.
 When G2 shows review scores, buyers question whether reviews are incentivized.

 Whether that perception is accurate is almost irrelevant.
 What matters is that buyers act on it.
-And when buyers treat LLM responses as objective market truth, what LLMs say about your product becomes existentially important.
+And when buyers treat LLM responses as objective market truth, what LLMs say about your product matters more than ever.

 Schwartz predicts search queries will reach record highs while website clickthrough traffic declines.
 This "Zero Click" world fundamentally changes the game: buyers get their answers without ever visiting your site.